mvcds/hubi/README.md

 ### Missing Translators

-This project is still on its initial versions and lacks translators, so some of your needs may not be attended right now.
+This project is still in its initial versions and lacks translators, so some of your needs may not be attended right now.

 The first translators I am aiming to are those below, but feel free to contribute with new ones: